nestjs/docs.nestjs.com/content/pipes.md

 - **transformation**: transform input data to the desired output
 - **validation**: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect

-In both cases, pipes operate on the `arguments` being processed by a <a href="controllers#route-parameters">Controller route handler</a>.
+In both cases, pipes operate on the `arguments` being processed by a <a href="controllers#route-parameters">controller route handler</a>.
 Nest interposes a pipe just before a method is invoked, and the pipe receives the arguments destined for the method.
 Any transformation or validation operation takes place at that time, after which the route handler is invoked with any (potentially) transformed arguments.

 > info **Hint** Pipes run inside the exceptions zone.
 This means that when a Pipe throws an exception it is handled by the exceptions layer (global exceptions filter and any [exceptions filters](/exception-filters) that are applied to the current context).
 Given the above, it should be clear that when an exception is thrown in a Pipe, no controller method is subsequently executed.